rapid-lang/rapid/LRM/README.md

 #### Instantiation

 New instances of a class may be declared using the `new` keyword.
 The `new` keyword is followed by the name of the class and a pair of parenthesis, in which a JSON User literal (described more in-depth in the next section) may be passed to declare instance variables.
+Once a user defined object is created, it will be database backed.
+Any changes to the object will trigger an update to the database backed copy.
+Every object will have an `ID` attribute generated (this is a reserved attribute that cannot be used).
+This is a unique identifier to the object.

 ```
 User bob = new User(